postmodern/chruby/README.md

 #### chruby-install

-If you'd like to use chruby-install to install Rubies, just install [ruby-install] and add the following to your `/etc/profile.d/chruby.sh`, `~/.bashrc` or `~/.zshrc` file:
+If you'd like to use chruby-install to install Rubies, just install [ruby-install] and add the following after where you have loaded `chruby.sh`:

     source /usr/local/share/chruby/install.sh

-You can then use chruby-install to install additional Rubies and automatically add them to chruby's known Rubies:
+You can then use chruby-install to install additional Rubies, making them immediately available to chruby.

 List Rubies for installation: